operasoftware/operaprestodriver/README.md

 out-ofthe-box with Opera version 11.6 or newer, although it works for older versions with some tweaks.

-The OperaDriver server expects you to have Opera installed in the default location for each system:
+The OperaDriver server expects you to have Opera or Opera Next installed in the default location for each system:

 | __OS__    | __Expected Location of Opera__                                                                      |
 |-----------|-----------------------------------------------------------------------------------------------------|